Frequently asked questions

 We will refund your travel expenses back to you.
 Please keep any receipts and fill in the expenses claim form we send you with the confirmation of your appointment.

-The Health Professional may ask you to have a physical examination.
-It’s important to know that you won’t be asked to do anything that hurts or is uncomfortable, you won’t be asked to take your clothes off and you won’t be examined in an intimate way.
+The Health Professional may ask you to have a physical assessment.
+It’s important to know that you won’t be asked to do anything that hurts or is uncomfortable, you won’t be asked to take off your clothes and you won’t be examined in an intimate way.

-Whether your consultation takes place at the consultation centre or in your own home, you are welcome to have another person with you.
+Whether your assessment takes place at the assessment centre or in your own home, you are welcome to have another person with you.
 Who you have with you is up to you – it could be a family member, friend, support worker or carer.
-Your companion can provide support or help translate (they must be over 18 years old if wanting to support with translation)
+Your companion can provide support or help translate (they must be over 18 years old if wanting to support with translation).

 You need to contact us as soon as possible using one of the methods detailed in the contact us section of the portal.